barry-scott/CLI-tools/Source/smart_find/README.md

-# sfind
+# smart-find

-sfind makes it easier to access the advanced features of find and grep.
+smart-find makes it easier to access the advanced features of find and grep.

 ## Usage

 Use the `-help` option to show the sfind usage.

-    $ sfind -help
+    $ smart-find -help
-    Usage: sfind
+    Usage: smart-find

         -help               - print this help
         -contains (-c)      - grep for string in found files